35 Examples of Personal Goals You Need to Set (Updated 2023)

 I thought I would update this post to add ten more examples of personal goals.
 I find that each year I get older, I set more goals.
 So weird.

-I think this one is pretty important now more than ever as there is so much anger and violence, and hatred in the world today.
+I think this one is pretty important now more than ever, as there is so much anger, violence, and hatred in the world today.
 It truly breaks my heart.
 Just be more loving.

 It’s so easy for us to lash out at people who have hurt us or made us mad, but next time something like that happens, before you react, stop and breathe.
 In and out.

-Calm yourself down first, and then you will be better equipped to handle the situation.
+Calm yourself down first, and you will be better equipped to handle the situation.

 Become a better person

-I honestly think this is the best personal goal.
-Just be a better human being.
+I honestly think this is one of the best personal goals to set: just be a better human being.
 You already know what your faults are.
-It’s up to you to fix, correct, improve, whatever you gotta do.
+It’s up to you to fix, correct, improve, whatever you have to do.
 Do it.

-Maybe you need to be more patient or less judgemental.
-Or maybe you need to show and have a little more compassion and understanding empathy.
-Remember the world needs more better people.
+Maybe you need to be more patient or less judgmental.
+Or maybe you need to show a little more compassion and understanding empathy.
+Remember, the world needs more better people.

 Work on having a positive mindset

-This will take a little bit of work if you are always negative and pessimistic but it’s not impossible.
+This will take a little work if you are always negative and pessimistic, but it’s not impossible.

-A fun little trick to try is this- next time you have a negative thought, stop it and immediately replace it with 3 positive thoughts and watch how your life changes.
+A fun little trick to try is this: Next time you have a negative thought, stop it and immediately replace it with 3 positive thoughts.
+Watch how your life changes.
 It really works!

 Daily gratitude journaling

-I started doing this about 8 years ago and I can’t even begin to tell you how much my life has improved because of it.
-I am now more grateful throughout the day for so many things I use to take for granted.
+I started doing this about 8 years ago, and I can’t even begin to tell you how much my life has improved because of it.
+I am now more grateful throughout the day for so many things I used to take for granted.

 When we stop and remember all the things we have in our lives to be grateful for, well, more things show up in our lives to be grateful for.
 That’s how it works!